imrafaelmerino/JIO/README.md

   database and the user does not exist in the LDAP system, the service initiates two additional asynchronous actions:

 1. The user is sent to the LDAP service, and an activation email is dispatched to the user.
-It's important to note that these operations are executed asynchronously and do not block the main flow of the service.
-Data returned from these operations is neither persisted nor shared with the end user.
+It's important to note that the email is sent asynchronously and do not block the main flow of the service.

 * The signup service also provides information about the total number of existing clients in the MongoDB database.
 This information can be used by the frontend to display a welcoming message to the user, such as "You're the user number